-A client came in last week, very upset at the thought of going home to L.A. for Thanksgiving.
-He explained that last month he had bought a thoughtful gift, an autographed copy of an athletic jersey, to give to his father at Thanksgiving to help mend their historically strained relationship.
-But the day before he heard from his sister that his dad voted for Trump.
-With tears in his eyes he said that not only did he not want to give him the gift, he now didn't feel comfortable going home for the holiday.
+A client came in last week for his weekly brain training, very upset at the thought of going home to Florida for Thanksgiving.
+He explained that last month he had bought a thoughtful gift, an autographed copy of an athletic jersey, to give to his father at Thanksgiving in hopes of mending their historically strained relationship.
+But the day before he left, he heard from his sister that his dad voted for Trump.
+With tears in his eyes, he said that not only did he not want to give his dad the gift, now he didn't even feel comfortable going home for the holiday.

 In general, we do a lousy job of protecting our vulnerable feelings around family members.
-And when we don't we end up exposing them and feeling like others are trampling over them.
+And when we don't, we end up exposing them and feeling like others are trampling over them.
 Be honest with yourself about how you are feeling going into the holidays and protect your vulnerable feelings.
-Ask yourself the following questions: "On a scale of 1-10 how angry am I?" ....how fearful am I? ....how anxious am I?
+Ask yourself the following questions: On a scale of 1-10 how angry am I? ....how fearful am I? ....how anxious am I?
 Anything above a 5 needs to be protected and avoided during family gatherings.
-What would that look like?
-Uncle Bill quotes a news announcer from a network we loath and we feel hot in the face.
-Instead of saying something and giving Uncle Bill controll of your angry feelings, redirect yourself so that your feelings don't rise to an uncontrollable level.
+What does that look like?
+Let's say Uncle Bill quotes a news announcer from a contentious media source and you feel hot in the face.
+Instead of saying something and giving Uncle Bill control of your angry feelings, redirect yourself so that your feelings don't rise to an uncontrollable level.

 - Turn to a relative beside you and ask them a question about a topic of mutual interest.

-Give Yourself the Power to Make It Meaningful.
-First give yourself the choice as to whether you go to a family event.
-If you're an adult you do get to decide!
-And if you do go, make it clear to yourself your reasons for attending.
-Then decide what you are going to focus on during the gathering that makes it meaningful to you, whether it's helping with the dishes, connecting with family members you do want to spend time with, getting to know the newest members, offering food to others, and when you notice a strong emotion arising, switch your focus to why you're there that's meaningful to you and take action.
+First, give yourself the choice as to whether you go to a family event.
+If you're an adult, you get to decide!
+And if you go, make clear to yourself the reasons for why you are attending.
+Then, decide what you are going to focus on during the gathering that makes it meaningful to you -- maybe it's helping with the dishes, connecting with family members you want to spend time with, getting to know the newest members, or offering food to others.
+When you notice a strong emotion arising, switch your focus to why you're there and take meaningful actions.
 Go hang out in the children's room if it's important to you to connect with the younger generation, or if being of service is important, go help set the table, or if self-care is a priority and you're feeling claustrophobic, excuse yourself and take a walk around the block if that's what you need.

-The key for successful communication is to see that Uncle Bill's comments are not a eminent danger, even though our anger (and fear) is arising now.
-But actually now is not the right time (this is a time for family to be together and find common ground in a shared meal and activities), and anger/fear is not the right energy to use to resolve the problem of Bill's misunderstanding.
-Acting from our fear only makes our commication worse.
-Our fear triggers others' fear and the communication of important ideas gets lost in an emotional pinball game rather than a respectful exchange of ideas.
+The key for successful communication is to see that Uncle Bill's comments are not eminent danger, even though our anger (and fear) is arising now.
+But actually now is not the right time to react, the holidays are a time for family to be together and find common ground in shared meals and activities.
+Anger and fear are not the right energy to use to resolve the problem of Bill's misunderstanding.
+Acting from our fear only makes communication worse.
+Our fear triggers others' fear and communication gets lost in an emotional pinball game rather than a respectful exchange of ideas.